 Day 6: Belfast

 Spend today exploring Belfast.
-Belfast is not a huge city but it really packs a punch, there is so much to see and do.
+Belfast is not a huge city but it really packs a punch, there are so many famous landmarks to see and things to do.

 You must do a black cab tour of Belfast to learn the history of the troubles in Northern Ireland and to see the murals and the peace wall.
 It is a great way to see the city but also learn the history of the city.